PopaSebastian1/Workflow/README.md

   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/dot-net/dot-net-original.svg" alt="dotnet" width="20" height="20"/> ASP.NET for server-side logic.
 - **Database:**
   <img src="https://www.vectorlogo.zone/logos/postgresql/postgresql-icon.svg" alt="postgresql" width="20" height="20"/> PostgreSQL for storing project data.

-## Contributing
-We welcome contributions from the community to enhance and improve our Project Management Tool for IT Projects.
-If you have any ideas, bug fixes, or feature suggestions, please feel free to open an issue or submit a pull request.
-We appreciate your contributions and feedback!

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Contact
-For any inquiries or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
-We'd love to hear from you and assist you with any questions you may have.